inet-framework/inet/doc/src/users-guide/ch-collecting-results.rst

 ----------------------------

 By default, INET statistics are only capable of collecting results based on the data that individual protocol modules and applications can access.
-Each module collects statistics independently of the rest of the network, often rendering the statistics less useful in complex scenarios.
+Statistics are collected independently by each module in the network, making them less useful in complex scenarios.
 For example, a TCP protocol module that communicates with multiple other TCP modules cannot distinguish between the packets based on the path they took.
 To overcome this issue, INET introduces the notion of packet flows.